Utrecht: Culture

 There are many art galleries in Utrecht.
 There are also several foundations to support art and artists.
 Training of artists is done at the Utrecht School of the Arts.
 The Centraal Museum has many exhibitions on the arts, including a permanent exhibition on the works of Utrecht resident illustrator Dick Bruna, who is best known for creating Miffy ("Nijntje", in Dutch).
 BAK, [Dutch: "Basis voor Actuele Kunst," Basis for Contemporary Art] offers contemporary art exhibitions and public events, as well as a Fellowship program for practitioners involved in contemporary arts, theory and activisms.
 Although street art is illegal in Utrecht, the Utrechtse Kabouter, a picture of a gnome with a red hat, became a common sight in 2004.
 Utrecht also houses one of the landmarks of modern architecture, the 1924 Rietveld Schröder House, which is listed on UNESCO's World Heritage Sites.

 Every Saturday, a paviour adds another letter to The Letters of Utrecht, an endless poem in the cobblestones of the Oude Gracht in Utrecht.
 With the Letters, Utrecht has a social sculpture as a growing monument created for the benefit of future people.

 To promote culture, Utrecht city organizes cultural Sundays.
 During a thematic Sunday, several organisations create a program which is open to everyone without, or with a substantially reduced, admission fee.
 There are also initiatives for amateur artists.
 The city subsidises an organisation for amateur education in arts aimed at all inhabitants (Utrechts Centrum voor de Kunsten), as does the university for its staff and students.
 Additionally there are also several private initiatives.
 The city council provides coupons for discounts to inhabitants who receive welfare to be used with many of the initiatives.

-In 2017, Utrecht was named as a UNESCO City of Literature.
+In 2017, Utrecht was named a UNESCO City of Literature.
 In 2025 the national literature museum will move from the Hague to Utrecht.